UnquietBones/getput-adventures/README.md

 This Branch
 -----------------

-This branch is for testing the actions and items in Room 1 of the test map.
-You can see what I am testing and my progress with the bug fixes in testing-log.md
+This branch is for adding some enhancements that I thought of while testing out Room 1

+- Don't allow creation of duplicate items (Items or Actions)
+- Refresh the available action lines when they change (Room items / Do Action / Drop Inventory Item)
+- Add some whitespace and "-" to help the visuals for the room descriptions.
+- Put a hard wrap on the room printouts so everything lines up nice and pretty

 Master ReadMe
 -----------------